skyfrk/dhbw-vs-latex-template/README.md

 * `\usepackage[parfill]{parskip}` throws a warning.
   * Ignore.
 * `Underfull \hbox` or `Overfull \hbox` messages.
-  * LaTeX can't finf a way to properly print a long string.
+  * LaTeX can't find a way to properly print a long string.
 For example a long URL.
 You only have to take action if it looks ugly.
 Try to add `\sloppy` and see if it helps.

 ### Resources